mattermost/mattermost-cloud-monitoring/cloud-manager/README.md

 * Check corner cases on not ready Nodes
 * Argument to delete more than 1 node at a time
 * Addition of credentials usage instead kubeconfig
-* Add arguments for DrainOptions
+* Add more arguments for DrainOptions
 * Handle race conditions from async creation of nodes when the script is running
 * Remove dependency on `github.com/openshift/kubernetes-drain`
 * Usage of log